dojo/docs/dijit/Editor.rst

 Please refer to each plugin's detail page for more information about it.

 DojoX (Dojo eXtensions) contains even more plugins for improving the capabilities of the dijit.Editor.
 These are functions that were deemed 'less common' requirements and were therefore put in the extensions namespace.
-Please refer to the `landing page <dojox/editor/plugins>`_ for more information about them.
+Please refer to the :ref:`landing page <dojox/editor/plugins>` for more information about them.
 Below is a quick description of each.

 +---------------------------------------------+----------------------+----------------------------------------------------------------------+